If you are searching for the best solution, click here: The solution most recommended by us [85%]

 Solution 1.
 Convert 4K HEVC to H.264

 As we mentioned above, H.264 doesn't have so high requirements on hardware.
-By converting HEVC to H.264, videos can be well played on the same computer.
+You can convert HEVC to H.264 to play without dropping frames.

 WinX HD Video Converter Deluxe offers the easiest and fastest conversion way.
-It not only allows you to transcode 4K HEVC to H.264 with original resolution, but helps compress 4K to 1080P or 720P, the resolutions which are better for playback on smaller displays and computers with a bit lower configuration.
-It enables level-3 hardware acceleration to deliver a superfast HEVC encoding, decoding and processing performance while keeping crisp images.
+It not only allows you to transcode 4K HEVC to H.264 with the original resolution, but also helps compress 4K to 1080P or 720P for playback on smaller displays and computers with lower configurations.
+It enables GPU acceleration (AMD, Intel, Nvidia) to deliver a superfast HEVC converting speed with crisp images.

 Using WinX HD Video Converter Deluxe, you can change the format from HEVC to H.264 in a few of clicks.